simct/test/review-μ-Transfer_experiment.md

 # Conclusion

 The paper aim to demonstrate that the transfer properties observed in the baseline with µP can be maintained across most scenarios.
 It also shows that µP outperforms standard parameterization (SP) and confirms the efficacy of part-by-part transfer for elements like attention scale and unembedding initialization, thereby validating the superiority of µ.
-Furthermore, it shows that transfer is feasible for models ranging from 2M to 10B parameters, suggesting applicability to larger models.
+Furthermore, it shows that transfer is feasible for models ranging from 2M to 10B parameters, suggesting applicability to larger models.<br/>
 However, some issues are identified where optimal learning rate transfer does not occur, or performance decline in large models.
 For example, trainable RMSNorm gain and decoupled weight decay does not function properly for learning rate transfer.
-Although transfer is observed with projection biases and cosine scheduling, there is no performance improvement or even a decline.
+Although transfer is observed with projection biases and cosine scheduling, there is no performance improvement or even a decline.<br/>
 The significance of this paper lies in summarizing the impact of various methods on performance and transfer under µ through ablation experiments.
 Nonetheless, a limitation is the focus on many ablations without conducting additional experiments for more detailed results.
 Although results are summarized in tables, comprehensive analysis is lacking.
 For instance, in cases where transfer fail, the differences in optimal learning rates between small and large models were relatively minor, suggesting potential for achieving transfer with further exploration or improvement.
-However, no additional experiments is implemented to investigate these possibilities.
+However, no additional experiments is implemented to investigate these possibilities.<br/>
 The paper acknowledges the limitations of some experiments and suggests further research, indicating a need for more extensive studies in these areas.